 Steve’s interest in Family History began whilst he was still a teenager.
 Unsurprisingly, his level of activity waxed and waned over the years as work and family needs took priority, but that early enthusiasm never dimmed.
 Looking back with the wisdom of years, he acknowledges much of his early research had serious shortcomings - but he has absolutely no regrets about having started out so young.

 Steve currently serves as Chairman of the Peterborough & District Family History Society.
-He is also a member of various other family history societies, including the Society of Genealogists.
+He is also a member of various other family history societies.
 An enthusiastic public speaker, he absolutely loves talking on his favourite topic – Family History!

 Originally trained as an Electronics Engineer, Steve worked in production, quality, sales, distribution and logistics before retiring in April 2014.
 He also taught for eight years in a Further Education College before being tempted back into industry.
 He loved the teaching (and still does), but not the accompanying politics.